RVCC-CISY225-S2019/final-project-lingyixie/README.md

 ### Description
 This project is an About Me page design, which includes a personal background information, a phote gallery, a fun fact article, a blog article and a contact form.

-The basic design ideas behind this website is to provide a responsive web page that runs responsively in multiple layouts.
+The basic design ideas behind this website is to provide a responsive personal web page that runs responsively in multiple layouts.

 The contents including the following:
   1. A header displaying a logo and page title.